Javier1257/TE3002B_Intelligent_Robotics_Implementation/Week 3/Presentations/README.md

 ---
-# Week 1: Presentations.
+# Week 3: Presentations.

   * In this folder you will find the presentation used during this course

 ---
   ## Presentations

-   ### MCR2_Introduction
-   * This presentation covers the general aspects of mobile robotics, providing some examples and what make a mobile robot.

-   ### MCR2_Introduction
+   ### MCR2_Closed_Loop_Control
-   * This presentation covers the basics of mobile robotics and how to control a mobil robot using an open loop strategy.
+   * This presentation covers the basics of mobile robotics and how to control a mobile robot using a closed loop strategy.